axellageraldinc/spring-batch-json-jpa/README.md

 The database used in this project is **H2 Embedded Database**

 ## Getting Started
-This project consists of 4 major packages :
+This project consists of 5 major packages :
 * Model
+* Repository
 * Service
 * Batch
 * Controller